devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 - Weather informations from X-Plane (from clouds and wind *layers*)

 In addition, X-Plane weather can be local or regional.

+> [!WARNING] X-Plane Weather
+> X-Plane Weather is currently heavily modified by Laminar.
+The following representation may not work reliably and may need revisions.

 # X-Plane Weather Summary